KxSystems/docs/docs/ref/maps.md

 ![Each Parallel](../img/each-parallel.png)
 </div>

-_Assign sublists of the argument list to slave tasks, in which the unary iterable is applied to each item of the sublist._
+_Assign sublists of the argument list to slave tasks, in which the unary value is applied to each item of the sublist._

-Syntax: `(m':)x`
+Syntax: `(u':)x`

-The Each Parallel map takes a **unary** iterable as argument and derives a unary function.
-The iteration `m':` divides its list or dictionary argument `x` between [available slave tasks](../basics/cmdline.md#-s-slaves).
-Each slave task applies the map to each item of its sublist.
+The Each Parallel map takes a **unary** value as argument and derives a unary function.
+The iteration `u':` divides its list or dictionary argument `x` between [available slave tasks](../basics/cmdline.md#-s-slaves).
+Each slave task applies `u` to each item of its sublist.

 <i class="far fa-hand-point-right"></i>
 Basics: [Command-line option `-s`](../basics/cmdline.md#-s-slaves),